Real Tennis

 Tennis is enjoyed by players who have been ascribed a ‘handicap’ – a number rating which denotes their playing ability (much like golf).
 The handicap system itself was devised and formalised at Leamington, to ‘level the playing field’ for the Silver Racket, one of the world’s largest open tournaments.
 The effect of the handicap system is that players of dramatically different standards can enjoy a close match.

-Tennis then can be enjoyed by players of differing abilities and ages: from fleet-footed young bucks bursting with energy and enthusiasm to ‘silver foxes’, less lithe, certainly, but rich in guile.
+Tennis then can be enjoyed by players of differing abilities and ages: from the more fleet of foot bursting with energy and enthusiasm to ‘more mature players’, less lithe, certainly, but rich in guile.

-The club is proud to have Lewis Williams and Chris Aley as its resident professionals.
+The club is proud to have Josh King and Jim Ludekens as its resident professionals.

 Both are available for coaching by calling 01926 424977 or by emailing tenniscourtclub@hotmail.com.